Zhichii/tk4cpp/README.md

 3. Modify Line 21 ~ 23 in the file `tcl_compile.bat`.

+4. If you want to change configurations of Tcl/Tk, I suggest that you should contact with me.
+Because it's hard to say it clearly.

-4. Run the `.bat` file.
+5. Run the `.bat` file.
 If you don't trust me, then check the content.

-5. Launch Visual Studio.
+6. Launch Visual Studio.
 I preferred Visual Studio 2022.
 Then open the project (`tk4cpp.sln`).
 Start your build!